Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Conclusion

 \section{Conclusion}

-This paper introduced \retrofit, a principled post-training method that comes with strong bounds against overfitting, guarantees privacy by design, ensures resilience to data poisoning, robustness to data extraction, without any assumption on the downstream algorithm.
-Thanks to the use of comparison-based BBO algorithms for retrofitting, the training set is compressed into a small number of bits, yielding strong theoretical guarantees on overfitting, robustness, and privacy.
-Despite this compression, \retrofit\ empirically demonstrates effective learning and transfer capabilities on GSM8k with contemporary LLMs.
-Theoretical insights are matched by experimental performance, especially with Bet-and-Run algorithm combinations under full attention broadcast.
-Crucially, this work is the first to bridge the LLM training landscape with the full BBO zoology.
-This connection, grounded in formal results, paves the way for safer, robust, and more adaptable language models, and opens the door to broader adoption of privacy-preserving training at scale, including completely remote A/B testing and training models directly on user satisfaction without any signal about individual usage.
+This paper introduced \retrofit{}, a principled post-training method that leverages comparison-based BBO algorithms for retrofitting.
+By compressing the training set into a comparison trace, measured in only a few bits, BBoxER offers strong theoretical guarantees on generalization and robustness, while never exposing raw training data.
+Despite this compression and the limited number of optimization iterations, BBoxER empirically demonstrates effective learning and transfer on GSM8K with contemporary LLMs, as well as empirical robustness to membership inference attacks.
+Theoretical insights are reinforced by experimental results, especially with Bet-and-Run algorithm variants.
+Importantly, this work is the first to bridge the LLM training landscape with the full BBO zoology.
+This connection, grounded in formal analysis, paves the way for safer, more robust, and adaptable language models, and opens the door to broader adoption of remote A/B testing or post-training directly on user satisfaction without any leakage of the underlying data.

-{\bf Limitations.} Our theoretical bounds are not always tight, leaving room for refinement.
-By design, \retrofit{} is ill-suited for data retrieval tasks due to its compressed optimization trace.
-Finally, while challenging, scaling \retrofit{} to larger parameter spaces appears achievable with further work.